sharubin/iOS-lab-Weather-App/README.md

 The application supports two languages - English and Russian.
 ___
 ### _Code_

  __MVC__ and __MVP__ architecture patterns were used.

  Also I was following the __SOLID__ principles.

-To get data for hourly and daytime weather, used https://openweathermap.org/api and the __URL Session__  to receive data by name coordinates.
+To get data for hourly and daytime weather used https://openweathermap.org/api and the __URL Session__  to receive data by city name and coordinates.

-__Then__ library is used, to improve the appearance of the code when creating the UI,
+__Then__ library is used to improve the appearance of the code when creating the UI,

 The __SnapKit__ library I used for making UI